dannypsnl-fork/features-pl/README.md

 # Features PL

-Trivial idea about feature in PL.
+Trivial ideas about the feature in PL.

+The implementation use [racket macro](https://docs.racket-lang.org/guide/macros.html) for quickly setup prototype of features.